Virtual Remote Teams Management Tips & Training

-One challenge we face on remote teams is not knowing exactly what is being done outside the office.
+One challenge we face on remote virtual teams is not knowing exactly what is being done outside the office.
 One thing we did is make sure they report what has been done during the week.
 The key areas that were reported on are major items completed during the week, items to be worked on next week, and at least three small items that have been completed.
 This helped everyone stay on the same page.
 Try to meet with the team weekly to check in on any issues they may have.

 Attempt to motivate employees the same way you would if they were in the office.
 Many companies try to bring everyone together two times a year if possible.
 This could just be a social function or training that can be beneficial to building a better team environment.

 Overall, be sure to communicate more frequently with your remote team.
 Hopefully, some of these tips can help you effectively manage remote teams.

 Work with Chris if you want help leading remote virtual teams through training or presentations.
 He is a virtual keynote speaker who spends time understanding client needs.
 Presentations include team building training activities for remote teams along with useful tools to communicate.
 This can be helpful if you are an remote employee or a manager of remote teams.

 Keynote Short Description (Can be provided virtually or in person)

 Working on remote and virtual teams can be a challenge.
 If you are a manager of a remote workforce, you may face problems with handling people who are not in front of you on a daily and weekly basis?
 Maintaining culture and having team members feel connected is crucial for growth.
 This motivational session will provide proven strategies that help companies have successful remote teams.

 - Learn how to maintain company values and culture while working remotely